Kaidasenpai/mern-final-project/README.md

 # MERN-Final-Project (Misr El Kheir)
 This is a MERN stack based web project.
-This is a project for the charity non-profit organization Misr el kheir.
+This is for the charity non-profit organization Misr el kheir.

 # Overview on the project